pulse2percept/pulse2percept/doc/topics/models.rst

 ``(x, y)`` to fixate, or one per video frame to move the eye between frames.

 The sampled values go to ``implant.encoder``, so the implant still decides how a gray level becomes current and which electrodes may pulse when.
-Prediction does not touch ``implant.stim``: it runs against a stand-in copy, so asking what someone sees never rewrites their device.
+A scene is trial input like any other source: the model holds none of it, and asking what someone sees changes nothing about their device.

 An implant's ``preprocess`` -- an edge filter, an inversion, a contrast stretch -- is applied to the **prosthetic input branch only**, before the